 Prospective Student FAQs

 Yes, absolutely!
 It’s probably the best way to learn more about Virginia Tech and, more specifically, the programs in the College of Architecture and Urban Studies.
 You can explore the campus, talk with faculty and current students, and hopefully, ask lots of questions.
-Each program offers tours, so check our Visit Us page for more information.
-These tours are a great way to really dig into the area of study you are interested in.
+Check our website for more information about visits.

 How many years does it take to get an architecture degree?

-The professional degree program in architecture is accredited by the National Architectural Accreditation Board and takes five years to complete.
+The professional degree program in architecture, hosted by the School of Architecture + Design, is accredited by the National Architectural Accreditation Board and takes five years to complete.
 Upon completion, students receive the professional bachelor of architecture (BArch) degree and are prepared for future licensure after completing the Intern Development Program (IDP), and passing the licensure exam.

 What’s it like to study architecture or design?

 Not for undergraduates.
 Our foundation design laboratories (ARCH 1015, 1016) provide the design fundamentals needed to be a successful designer.
-Admissions are primarily based on a student’s grade point average and SAT or ACT score.
 A portfolio is required for graduate studies, so be sure to check the submission requirements specific to each degree.